TCatshoek/fastapi-nextauth-jwt/README.md

 ```

 There are a few configuration options available in the NextAuthJWT constructor, but the most important one is `secret`,
 which should be equivalent to `NEXTAUTH_SECRET` on the Next.js side.
+A real application would obviously not hardcode the secret like this,
+but rely on the `NEXTAUTH_SECRET` env var.

 It is also possible to enable or disable CSRF protection using `csrf_prevention_enabled`.
 If this is not set, this will looks at the ENV environment variable.
 If this is `dev` then CSRF protection will be disabled.
+It is also possible to customize the HTTP verbs to which CSRF protection is applied.

 You should also set the `NEXTAUTH_URL` environment variable, as it is used to determine
 whether or not secure cookies are being used.
 Or you can set the cookie names manually.